yelloworangebananaa/biogemma_lora/README.md

 - Did not improve overall biology benchmark accuracy
 - Decreased anatomy accuracy by 2 percentage points

-The current results demonstrate successful adaptation to the training domain, but they do **not** demonstrate that the fine-tuned model is generally better at biology than the base model.
+The current results demonstrate successful adaptation to biological text, but they do **not** demonstrate that the fine-tuned model is generally better at biology than the base model.

 ## Research Question